Choominator/pushd/README.md

 The `-d` option specifies the location of the SQLite database file, which will be created and populated with tables the first time the Push Notifications Daemon is executed.
 The default value for this option, if not modified at compile-time, is a file named `pushd.db` in the current working directory.

-The `-l` option specifies the local host and port to bind to.
+The `-l`, `-g`, and `-n` options specify the local host and UDP ports to bind to for registration and notification requests respectively.
 If the host resolves to more than one address, all addresses will be bound to.
-The default for this option, unless modified at compile-time, is `localhost:7874`.
+The default for these options, is `localhost` for `-l`, `7734` for `-g`, and `7874` for `-n`.

 The `-s` option tells the Push Notifications Daemon to connect to the sandbox (development) environment instead of the production APNs environment.
 This is required to test apps in development.